tmobile/magtape/README.md

 ### Policies

-The below policies are included by default.
-The default policies can be removed or custom policies can be added.
+The below [policy examples](policies) are available within this repo.
+The can be ignored or custom policies can be added.
 Policies use OPA's Rego language with a specific format to define policy metadata and the output message.
-This special formatting enables the additional functionality of MagTape.
+This special formatting is required as it enables the additional functionality of MagTape.

 - Liveness Probe (Check ID: MT1001)
 - Readiness Probe (Check ID: MT1002)
 - Resource Limits (Check ID: MT1003)
 - Resource Requests (Check ID: MT1004)
 - Pod Disruption Budget (Check ID: MT1005)
+- Istio Port Name/Number Mismatch (Check ID: MT1006)
 - Privileged Pod Security Context (Check ID: MT2001)

+More detailed info about these policies can be found [here](docs/policies.md).

 The policy metadata is defined within each policy similar to this: